Welcome to the Upper Rio FM Society’s website!

 The Next URFMSI BoD Meeting:

-The next Upper Rio FM Society Board of Directors meeting of will be held on November 22, 2025 at 1:00 at the HUB.
+The next Upper Rio FM Society Board of Directors meeting of will be held on March 21, 2026 1:00 at the HUB.
 Click here for a map.

 ——————————————————————-